prometheusresearch/htsql/doc/showcase.rst

 selection.
 The linking is implicit, and correct.
 The encoded query can be read aloud as a verbal inquiry.

 SQL Conflates Filters & Links
 -----------------------------

     *"For each department, return the department's name and number of courses having more than 2 credit hours."*

+This business inquiry returns *department* records, and for each record summarizes associated courses meeting a particular criteria.

 .. sourcecode:: sql